WEBSITE TERMS AND CONDITIONS

 - damage or loss related to unavailability of the Services and/or Software.

-9.3 The Software and the Services are provided to the Charity on an “as is” basis without representations, warranties or conditions of any kind.
+9.3 The Software and the Services are provided to the Customer on an “as is” basis without representations, warranties or conditions of any kind.
 Enthuse disclaims all warranties, conditions and representations of any kind, whether express, implied or collateral, including, but not limited to, all conditions, representations or warranties of merchantability, of fitness for a particular or general purpose, of non-infringement, of compatibility or that the Services or the Software are secure, or error free or will operate without interruption or will be provided in a timely or proper manner or at all.

 9.4 Enthuse makes no guarantee that the Services, and or Software, or any content, including any Add-on Packages (as defined in the Schedules) or Third Party Products, will be: